jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 #### possibly

-What if the best way to solve the problem is not ignoring the error ...
+What if the best way to solve the problem is not to ignore the error ...

 ```r